 Find a glimpse into a day of therapy at a foster home (Courage Purple) at SCH here!
-It’s written by Merissa, who is both co-foster mom and therapist to the 12 children in the home where she and Nikki foster together.
+It’s written by Merissa, who is both co-foster mom and therapist to the 12 children in the home where she and Lydia foster together, as well as mom of Divya, of whom she completed the adoption this year!

-Photo Description: *Molly using her eye gaze computer.
-View from top.
-She wears a huge pink bow in her hair & a floral dress.
+PD: View from top of *Molly playing a game on her eye gaze computer, wearing a huge, pink bow in her hair & a floral dress.

-A brief excerpt from the post, which shares the reason for why Nikki and Merissa parent the way they do:
+A brief excerpt from the post, which shares the reason for why Merissa and Lydia parent the way they do:

-Photo Description: *Lily, facing away from the camera, using her gait trainer to help her walk, wearing a black dress w/ hair in a bun.
+PD: *Lily, facing away from the camera, using her gait trainer to walk, wearing a black dress w/ her hair in a bun.

 In addition, exciting news!
 SCH will be opening a new pediatric rehabilitation centre, ‘Align’, very soon!
 It is currently being run out of one of SCH’s other foster homes while they search for a new building to rent.
 This site will provide OT (occupational therapy) and PT (physical therapy), and will provide services to children and young adults who live at SCH as well as in the community.
 The goal is to keep families together, even if a child has a disability, because while SCH does facilitate adoptions, its main goal is for kids to find FAMILIES, whatever that may look like.
 It may look like living at home with bio parents and receiving services with SCH, it may look like living at one of SCH’s foster homes, it may look like being adopted by another family in India or abroad.